 1. Shakuntala Devi (November 4, 1929 – April 21, 2013)

 Shakuntala Devi was considered as a “Human Computer.”
 In 1977, she computed the cube root of 188138517 faster than a computer.
 In the same year, when asked the 23d root of a 201-digit number, she answered correctly in 50 seconds.

 In 1980, she multiplied two 13-digit numbers in 28 seconds.

 2. Priyanshi Somani (born 16 November 1998)

 Somani was the winner of the Mental Calculation World Cup 2010, where she was the youngest participant.
-She was the only participant who has done 100% accuracy in Addition, Multiplication, Square Root till date in all five Mental Calculation World Cup.
+She was the only participant got a perfect score in Addition, Multiplication, Square Root as of this writing in all five Mental Calculation World Cup.

 On January 3, 2012, he became a world record holder in calculating square root mentally.
 She calculated 10 square root problems all with 6 digits in 2 minutes and 43 seconds.
 All problems were calculated up to 8 significant digits.